 We believe all expecting mothers should be well-informed and prepared for birth.
-Come in for a free second opinion at our hospital in South Delhi.
+Come in for a second opinion at our hospital in South Delhi.
 If you are interested in scheduling an appointment with us, chat with us on WhatsApp.

 If you have a question that has not been answered, don’t hesitate to leave us a comment below and we’ll get back to you.

 This blog post has been written with editorial inputs from Dr. Anita Sabherwal Anand, Senior Gynecologist at Sitaram Bhartia Institute of Science and Research.

 Medically Reviewed by Dr. Anita Sabherwal Anand

 MBBS, Lady Hardinge Medical College, University of Delhi (1992); MD (Obstetrics & Gynaecology), Lady Hardinge Medical College, University of Delhi (1997); DNB Secondary (Obstetrics & Gynaecology), National Board of Medical Education, New Delhi (1999)